 Replacing baseboards is not a very expensive option.

 I always trim the bottom of door jambs and slip your new flooring under for the neatest finish possible.

 10. Will it be dusty?
 General advice for having work done.

 I endeavor to minimize dust.
 The dustiest part of the installation is the preparation of the room in which the flooring is to installed.
 I do use a Festool dust extraction system on all of my power tools.
 The actual cutting and shaping of the flooring is practically dust free.

 11. If I buy some flooring will you really install it?

 Yes I will!
-I can install and repair, laminate, bamboo, engineered wood, solid wood, floating LVT.
+I can install and repair, laminate, bamboo, engineered hardwood, solid hardwood, floating LVT.